PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 If you have been following our content from the beginning, you are now a true citizen of the 21st century and one of the most experienced in the field of Bitcoin!
 You use a password manager and two-factor authentication (2FA).
 You understand what Bitcoin is and why it is important.
 You own Bitcoins and have a safe way to buy or earn more.
 You have stored your Bitcoins in a "cold" wallet and have implemented proper key management.
 You have created an inheritance plan for your loved ones.
 You are now secure and can relax!
 Enjoy a beer and be proud of yourself!

 I am truly proud that you have reached this stage.
 I sincerely mean it.
 What to do next?
 While you should definitely relax now and be proud of yourself, your journey with Bitcoin is far from over, and it will never really be.
 Here are some options for what's next:
 1. You could simply continue as you have done so far.
-Keep accumulating bitcoins gradually and let your strategy unfold over time.
+Keep accumulating bitcoins slowly and let your strategy unfold over time.
 You already have a sufficient level of security, everything is in place, and you have done what was necessary for yourself and your family.
 You don't need to become a trading expert, and you don't need to know much more about investing.
 You probably have a job on the side, and even though Bitcoin is exciting, your main goal was to reach this stage.
 This is the case for the majority of you, and I respect that.
 I am very happy that you have made it this far down the Bitcoin "rabbit hole," and I hope the journey has been enjoyable.
 Thank you for trusting me to help secure your first bitcoins.

 2. You may want to continue educating yourself on the technical, ideological, and philosophical aspects of Bitcoin.
 If you feel like your journey is just beginning, I encourage you to continue learning about Bitcoin.
 There is so much to learn that it is sometimes difficult to know where to start.
 Here is a list of courses and training that could accompany you:

 - Bitcoin node and Lightning Network: The Lightning Network, as we have already seen several times, brings a whole new vision of what Bitcoin is.
 Through this second layer, the possibilities are numerous, and an entire industry is being built on top of it.
 To accompany you in the discovery, I invite you to take LN 201 for a theoretical course or LN 202 for a practical course.
 Both courses are accessible to everyone at this stage of your learning and can help you better understand this new aspect of Bitcoin.
 - Austrian economics: If economics and finance are subjects that interest you, then the ECON 201 course is probably the right one to explore the deeper aspects of Austrian economics.
 There, you will discover this economic school of thought that opposes the more traditional Keynesianism.
-It is a good start to question our system and understand how we got here from a perspective of inflation and monetary manipulation.
+It is a good starting point to question our system and understand how we got here from a perspective of inflation and monetary manipulation.
 - Merchant solution: Finally, if you are more inclined to actually use Bitcoin, you can go to our tutorials section and explore the many solutions for merchants.
-This can offer you opportunities in our field, but also allow you to help your business or friends accept Bitcoin in their commerce and thus create a local economy based on Bitcoin in your city!
+This can offer you opportunities in our field, but also help your business or friends accept Bitcoin in their commerce and thus create a local economy based on Bitcoin in your city!

 In any case, all our courses are free, and many resources or tutorials are available on our platform to accompany you.
 Good luck with your studies!

 ## Note the course!

 ## Support the course!
 Go further